 The beautiful state capital of Sydney, Australia offers something for every kind of tourist, whether it be for a thrill seeker or a quiet sightseer.

 Getting around Sydney, Australia is thankfully quite easy.
-There are many wheelchair user-friendly options for getting from A to B in Sydney, and there are many fun stop off points along the way.
+There are many wheelchair-user-friendly options for getting from A to B in Sydney, and there are many fun stop-off points along the way.
 A few ideas for accessible attractions are included below but more can be found via Sydney for All and this site has a list of accessible hotels.

 A recent renovation of the Sydney Trains System has ensured that all carriages and platforms offer ample disabled access.
-All stations are marked with level, ramp or lift access signs to platforms.
+All stations are marked with level, ramp, or lift access signs to platforms.
 Moreover, many stations offer continuous handrails, while the trains themselves offer wheelchair spaces, with up to two seats during off-peak times, though wheelchair users should be aware that spaces can be limited during rush hour.

-Fees: Concessions are currently only available to students, pensioners, blinded soldiers and war widows, providing concession cards are shown.
+- Fees: Concessions are currently only available to students, pensioners, blinded soldiers, and war widows, providing concession cards are shown.

-Where to: Where you choose to go is up to you – although some options are better than others.
+- Where to: Where you choose to go is up to you – although some options are better than others.
 Consider a trip to Hyde Park, which can be easily found by the wheelchair-accessible Town Hall station.
-If interested history, consider visiting the Town Hall – a huge landmark on the Sydney skyline, it dates back to 1889 and was considered Sydney’s most ‘controversial building.
+If interested in history, consider visiting the Town Hall – a huge landmark on the Sydney skyline, it dates back to 1889 and was considered Sydney’s most ‘controversial building.

 For those who like to travel in style, the Circular Quays Ferry Tours give you a glimpse of some of the most beautiful sights in Sydney.
 Travel from the Circular Quays to Manly, and then take a look around the amazing Scenic Walkway, which will take about three hours to visit if you want to take it all in.
 Disabled access is available on the majority of Sydney Ferries, offering ramp access from a number of destinations on the network.
 Wheelchair users should be aware however that some older wharves do not yet offer disabled ramps, see a full list of accessible ferries.